 2001 – A law setting up a tribunal to bring genocide charges against Khmer Rouge leaders is passed.
 International donors, encouraged by reform efforts, pledge $560 million in aid.

 2001 June – US-based Cambodian Freedom Fighters (CFF) members convicted of 2000 attack in Phnom Penh.
-Group pledges to continue campaign to overthrow Hun Sen.
+Group pledges to continue the campaign to overthrow Hun Sen.

 2001 December – First bridge across the Mekong River opens, linking east and west Cambodia.